IBM/graph-db-insights/README.md

-## 1. Get started with orientdb on Data Science Experience using PyOrient.
+## 1. Deploy OrientDB on Kubernetes Cluster
-PyOrient is a python driver for orientdb.If you are using the Data Science Experience ( DSX) , Setting up the orientdb on kubernetes is important.This is because if you set up the orientdb locally, you won’t able to access it through DSX, as the orientdb console port 2424 and orientdb studio 2480 wouldn’t be exposed on bluemix.Deploy orientdb on kubernetes container using [Deploy Orientdb on Kubernetes]( https://github.com/IBM/deploy-graph-db-container) will expose the ports on bluemix through which orientdb can be accessed from the notebook on data science experience.You can use the `ip-address of your cluster` and node port on which the `port 2424` orientdb console is mapped, to access that orientdb through notebook.However, you can always run the notebook and orientdb on your local system.
+Deploy OrientDB on Kubernetes cluster using [Deploy Orientdb on Kubernetes](https://github.com/IBM/deploy-graph-db-container).
+It will expose the ports on IBM Bluemix through which OrientDB can be accessed from the Jupyter notebook on IBM DSX.
+Use the `ip-address of your cluster` and node port `port 2424` on which the orientdb console is mapped, to access that orientdb through Jupyter notebook.

-Set up the Notebook on Data Science experience with object storage using following steps :

 ## 2. Sign up for the Data Science Experience